 The unity of an action can be explained by its principle only when we can derive each phase of the action as being a means to the end given by the principle.
 Then, each phase of the action will be unified because the agent knows that the means are together sufficient to bring about the end given by the principle.
 This means that we can only explain an action’s unity if it is possible for an agent to know that the means she takes in her action are sufficient to achieve the principle guiding the action.

 2. Morality is action guiding, so it must be governed by principles that enable agents to make a determinate choice between courses of action.
 So, we can only prioritize a principle that provides a reason for agents to do one thing rather than another.
-A principle that failed to meet this requirement would be equally consistent and inconsistent with every action, and so would not guide a choice between courses of action. principle can only play this role if it is possible for agents to know whether their actions are in accord with or in violation of that principle.
+A principle that failed to meet this requirement would be equally consistent and inconsistent with every action, and so would not guide a choice between courses of action.
+A principle can only play this role if it is possible for agents to know whether their actions are in accord with or in violation of that principle.
 Absent this, a principle would be equally as consistent and inconsistent with every action, and so would not guide a choice between courses of action.
 Even if morality need not guide action in general, it must serve that role in context of the actor.
 If we only cared about principles abstracted from whether those principles guide action, there would be no reason to deliberate about policies at all.
 The resolution indicates governments don’t construct new principles, but to act as the institutional mechanism by which we enforce our principles.

 3. The condition of identifying your action as your own is to identify what you are doing as in line with the principle of choice on which you act.
 However, that is only possible if it is possible for you to know that what you are doing is in accordance with the principle as opposed to the principle.
 Korsgaard: